UncP/Giraffe/README.en.md

 ***

 ####If you are interested in Giraffe
-`Enter src directory and make && ./Giraffe puppy 4(puppy is in directory scene, 4 means sample number, default is 1, you can change it to 8, 16...
+`Enter src directory and make && ./Giraffe puppy 4(puppy is in directory scene, all file in scene is Ok, 4 means sample number, default is 1, you can change it to 8, 16...
 Also you need to have header file png.h and compiler that supports C++11/14, if not, change parameter 14 to 11 in Makefile)`